guangmean/Niello/README.md

-# Niello
+# Niello - Advanced Hugo Dark Theme

+---

-Niello is a modern and feature-rich Hugo dark theme, designed to elegantly showcase your content.
-With a responsive layout that ensures a perfect browsing experience on any device, it also comes with built-in support for Google Analytics, AdSense ads, Disqus, content sharing, and search functionality, helping you effortlessly manage and enhance your online presence.
-Whether you're running a blog or a website, Niello offers a professional and efficient platform to elevate your online reach.
+Niello is a modern and feature-rich Hugo theme, designed to elegantly showcase your content with a sleek dark aesthetic.
+With its responsive design, Niello adapts perfectly to all screen sizes for a smooth browsing experience.
+The theme comes equipped with Google Analytics, AdSense support, Disqus comments, social sharing, and built-in search functionality, making it easy to manage and expand your online presence.

-Note: The master branch is unstable; please use tagged versions for a stable release.

-### We are excited to announce the release of version 3.0, featuring significant improvements and new features (2024-09-05).

-Please note that 3.0.0 is a major update and may not be compatible with previous versions.

-An updated version of Hugo is also required.

-We recommend backing up your site before updating.
+Note: Only releases based on tags are considered stable versions.

+---

-# Support Features
+## Key Features

-Dark Mode

-Responsive

-Multiple Languages - i18n

-Content Search
+- **Dark Mode**: Offers a sleek dark theme for enhanced readability and visual appeal.
+- **Responsive Design**: Adapts seamlessly to any screen size for a smooth browsing experience.
+- **Multi-language Support (i18n)**: Ready for global audiences with built-in internationalization.
+- **Content Search**: Easily locate articles with integrated search functionality.

-Automatically extract images from an article
+- **Automatic Image Extraction**: Automatically pulls images from articles for a richer presentation.

-Google Adsense

-Google Analytics

-Tailwind CSS

-Syntax Highlight

-Archives
+- **Monetization**:
+  - **Google AdSense**: Supports ads for easy site monetization.
+  - **Google Analytics**: Track site performance and user engagement.

+- **Enhanced Styling**:
+  - **Tailwind CSS**: Powered by Tailwind for fast and flexible styling.
+  - **Syntax Highlighting**: Provides clear code display for technical content.

+- **Organized Archives**: Displays past posts by date, making content easier to navigate.

+---

-# Screenshot
+## Screenshot
 ![Theme Screenshot](https://raw.githubusercontent.com/guangmean/Niello/master/images/theme_sc_home.png)

-# Installation
+## Installation

 To install the Niello theme, run the following command in the root directory of your Hugo site: